Fiscal Sponsorship FAQ

 Okay, but where's the small print?

 You can see a copy of the artist agreement here.
-Once your project is accepted, we will send you this contract to sign.

 Can I talk to someone at OVAC before I apply?